bitcoin/bitcoin/doc/productivity.md

 base_dir = /home/yourname  # or wherever you keep your source files
 ```

+> [!NOTE]
-Note: base_dir is required for ccache to share cached compiles of the same file across different repositories / paths; it will only do this for paths under base_dir.
+> base_dir is required for ccache to share cached compiles of the same file across different repositories / paths; it will only do this for paths under base_dir.
 So this option is required for effective use of ccache with git worktrees (described below).

+> [!NOTE]
-You _must not_ set base_dir to "/", or anywhere that contains system headers (according to the ccache docs).
+> You _must not_ set base_dir to "/", or anywhere that contains system headers (according to the ccache docs).

 ### Disable features with `./configure`